Rent safe and private dog parks hosted by locals

 What is food aggression?

 Food aggression is a form of resource guarding.
-Resource guarding is pretty much exactly what it sounds like: when a dog “guards” a valuable resource, such as a toy or a food bowl, through behaviors like running away with the item, growling, or biting.
+Resource guarding is pretty much exactly what it sounds like.
+It's when a dog “guards” a valuable resource, such as a toy or a food bowl, through behaviors like running away with the item, growling, or biting.
+Other signs of resource guarding include stiff behavior and side eye.

 Food aggression is specific to food and treats